Hangar-31/atlantamusicians.com/src/pages/scholarship.md

       a college or university music program.

-      For the 2024 Scholarship, please check back in first quarter, '24.
+      For the 2024 Scholarship application, please click the above PDF to download.
   - type: section_banner_small
     background_color_toggle: true
     title: Gift Your Support Today